ruslanlap/PowerToysRun-CheatSheets/README.md

 - Right-click results for context menu options (favorites, etc.)
 - Configure settings in PowerToys settings

+## ⚙️ Configuration Tips

+- Adjust the **Action Keyword** (`cs` by default) in PowerToys → `PowerToys Run` → `Plugins` → `CheatSheets` to suit your workflow.
+- Tweak cache duration, preferred data sources, and offline sync from the plugin settings page for faster, offline-first lookups.
+- Manage favorites and history directly within the plugin settings if you want to clear or export your curated list.

+## 🔄 Updating

+1. Download the newest release ZIP for your architecture.
+2. Close PowerToys.
+3. Delete the old `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins\CheatSheets` folder to avoid stale files.
+4. Extract the updated ZIP to the same location and restart PowerToys.
+5. Verify the plugin version in PowerToys settings matches the release notes.

 ## 📢 What's New in v1.0.0

 - **🔍 Fuzzy Search** - Improved search with fuzzy matching for better results